Susquehanna Township School Board reinstates Indians mascot

 SUSQUEHANNA TOWNSHIP, Pa.
 (WHTM) — A Dauphin County School District is bringing back a controversial mascot.
 Susquehanna Township is once again the Indians.

-The board voted to reinstate the Indians in a 6-2 vote with one absent.
+The board voted to reinstate the Indians in a six-to-two vote with one absent.

 “I’m extremely disappointed that the last graduating class essentially graduated Susquehanna Township, it’s not the end of the world, they were Indians before hopefully there’ll be Indians again after this evening,” said John Deitrich, school board president.